ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 If the recursive resolver that receives this query has one or more Designated Resolvers, it will return the corresponding SVCB records.
-When responding to these special queries for "dns://resolver.arpa", the SVCB records SHOULD contain at least one "ipv4hint" and/or "ipv6hint" keys.
-These address hints indicate the address on which the corresponding Encrypted Resolver can be reached and avoid additional DNS lookup for the A and AAAA records of the Encrypted Resolver name.
+When responding to these special queries for "dns://resolver.arpa", the SVCB records SHOULD contain at least one "ipv4hint" and/or "ipv6hint" key.
+This will allow the DNS client to make queries over an encrypted connection without waiting to resolve the Encrypted Resolver name per {{!I-D.ietf-dnsop-svcb-https}}.
+If no hints are included, clients will be forced to delay use of the Encrypted Resolver until an additional DNS lookup for the A and AAAA records can be made to the Unencrypted Resolver (or some other resolver the DNS client has been configured to use).

 ## Authenticated Discovery {#authenticated}